dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 Supported by MultiQC are log files from tools such as `fastqc`, `fastp`, `cutadapt`, `NanoPlot`, `jellyfish`, among others.
 For a complete list of supported modules, refer to the official documentation ([MultiQC modules](https://multiqc.info/docs/#multiqc-modules)).

-MultiQC can be installed via Conda, and you can verify the installation by checking the version or accessing help:
+MultiQC can be installed via conda, and you can verify the installation by checking the version or accessing help:
 ```bash
 conda install -c bioconda multiqc